-Women – this is our time in history and we have to pursue our dreams and lead others to do the same.
-I believe that helping other women become successful in their careers is my purpose.
+We must continue to pursue our dreams and lead others to do the same.
+Helping other women take control of their career is my purpose.

 *Catalyst.
 Catalyst Quick Take: Women in U.S. Management and Labor Force.
-New York: Catalyst, 2013.
+New York: Catalyst, 2017.
 Retrieved from http://www.catalyst.org/knowledge/women-us-management-and-labor-force

 **U.S. Women Chamber of Commerce (n.d.).
 Retrieved from http://www.uswcc.org/networks/ViewGroup.aspx?groupId=3

 .***Center for Women’s Business Research: Women Impacting Public Policy (n.d.).
 Women Accessing Capital: Women, Money and Opportunity.
 Retrieved from http://www.womenaccessingcapital.com/about

 ****Cabrera, E. F. (2007).
 Opting out and opting in: Understanding the complexities of women’s career transitions.
 Career Development International, 12(3), 218-237